 I'm going to stick with A.J.
 Green to the Bengals.
 Blaine Gabbert makes some sense, but if they still believe there's hope they can somehow hold onto Carson Palmer, they don't make that pick.
-But this could be one they are still undecided on, which is a theme this year.
+But this could be one there are still undecided on, which is a theme this year.

 If Green isn't there for Cleveland, I don't expect them to pass on Julio Jones, which means I don't think he's still there at No. 10 for the Redskins.

 I'm not as high on Derek Sherrod as some, but would love to be proven wrong.
 I just think he's there past Philly at No. 23.
 Slight reach for me.

 Danny Watkins is a definite possibility at No. 28, but I think New England can go in so many different directions because of how many picks they have.